State Tax Filing Resources

 SUI*

-Agency: South Carolina Department of Employment and Workforce
+AgencySouth Carolina (SC) Department of Employment and Workforce

 All South Carolina employers are required to file contribution and wage reports electronically on the State Unemployment Insurance Tax System (SUITS).

-- Non-Taxpay - Paychex can’t provide non-Taxpay clients with signature-ready Forms UCE-120 and UCE-120A.
-You can use the data on the reference copy provided in the quarterly package to enter your quarterly reporting information on SUITS.
+• Non-Taxpay - Paychex can’t provide non-Taxpay clients with signature-ready Forms UCE-120 and UCE-120A.
+You can use the data on the reference copy provided in the quarterly package to enter your quarterly reporting information on SUITS

 State Withholding

-Agency: South Carolina Department of Revenue
+AgencySouth Carolina Department of Revenue

 The South Carolina Department of Revenue requires that all employees who will receive Forms W-2 have a complete mailing address.
 Clients with employees missing any part of the address (street address, city, state, or zip code) can’t be included on the W-2 magnetic media filed by Paychex at year-end.
-If any employees with year-to-date wages are missing an address component, please update it immediately in Paychex Flex or by notifying your payroll service representative.
+If any employees with year-to-date wages are missing an address component, please update it immediately in Paychex Flex or by notifying your payroll Service Representative.

 South Dakota*